nus-cs2030/1920-s2/contents/textbook/lecture06/nestedClasses.md

 ## Definition of Nested Classes

-Nested classes is defined as a class which is defined in another class.
+Nested Classes are defined as classes which are defined in another class.
 There are two types of nested classes, one is static nested classes, and the other is non-static inner classes.
 Inner classes are further classified into local classes and anonymous classes

-1) static nested class : Nested classes that are declared static are called static nested classes.
+1) static nested class : A nested class that is declared static is called static nested class.
 2) inner class : An inner class is a non-static nested class

 ### static nested classes

 As with class methods and variables, a static nested class is associated with its outer class.
 And like static class methods, a static nested class cannot refer directly to instance variables or methods defined in its enclosing class: it can use them only through an object reference.
 They are accessed using the enclosing class name:

 ```java
 OuterClass.StaticNestedClass